IkigaiLabsETH/ikigAI/README.md

 # Embeddings:

 ChatGPT excels in general queries but struggles with web3-specific questions due to knowledge gaps and source citation issues.
 We address this with embeddings and vector search.

-## Supabase:

 Supabase, an open-source alternative to Firebase, offers a swift backend setup.
 Within minutes, projects are equipped with authentication, a Postgres database, instant APIs, storage, and real-time subscriptions.
 With security at its core, it simplifies sign-ups and data protection.
 Users can manage extensive files effortlessly and run custom codes without server hassles.
 Supabase fosters local development, scaling as required.

 https://github.com/IkigaiLabsETH/supabase-ai/